rlee0525/RxNorm/README.md

 ![RxNorm auth](./docs/images/search.png)

 Utilized RxNorm API to search the drug and find all related generic and branded drugs.
-Also top 5 popular searches are stored and displayed on the main page.
+Also top 5 popular drugs are ranked based on the number of searches performed by registered users on the backend and are displayed on the main page.